 My main purpose in my previous sermon was to establish that the same basic principles that produce good spiritual health also produce good mental and physical health.
 But the process of producing the good must be generated from within—and has, at its foundation, what one believes!
 Just as surely as evil is generated from within, so also is righteousness—whether it is spiritual, moral, or ethical righteousness or mental and physical health righteousness.
 It is the use of truth that sets us apart for receiving the good result of our conduct.
 However, we must overcome constant pressure, or inclination, to reject or ignore the truth—and cave into our appetites, or pressures from the world or Satan.

 This inclination can be mastered, but this often requires a radical change of thinking.
 In the spiritual realm, this is what is at the heart of repentance and conversion.
 We saw that this change of thinking is a project involving both God and the self.
 On the one hand, God says that He will give us a new heart.
 On the other, He also shows us that we have the responsibility to circumcise our own heart as well.

-A simple formula of how to get hold of TRUTH!
+A simple formula of how to get hold of truth!
 That is all-important.
 All our lives, we have had the tendency to ignore much truth that we have at our disposal.
 We have just carelessly, thoughtlessly, cast it aside.
-We simply don't use it; and then, too late, "yesterday" catches up with us.
-We wish we hadn't lived the way we have.
+We simply do not use it; and then, too late, "yesterday" catches up with us.
+We wish we had not lived the way we have.